Jman420/fractimation/README.md

 - plotplayer (https://github.com/Jman420/plotplayer)

 # Usage
-Zoom Controls :
+## Zoom Controls :
-- Zoom In : Draw rectangle with left mouse button to select area to zoom
+- Zoom Selection : Draw rectangle with left mouse button to select area to zoom
+- Zoom In : Double click left mouse button
-- Zoom Out : Right click mouse button
+- Zoom Out : Single click right mouse button

-Keyboard Shortcuts :
+## Keyboard Shortcuts :
-* Play - Space & Enter
+* Play/Stop - Space & Enter
 * Skip Ahead 1 Frame - Right
 * Skip Back 1 Frame - Left
 * Skip to Beginning - Home
 * Skip to End - End

+## Saving as Video
+To save an animation as a video press and hold the 's' key and then press one of the following keys to select the output format:
+* V - mp4 video using ffmpeg (must have ffmpeg installed)
+* H - HTML5 video
+* J - Javascript video

 # Examples
 See [fractimation_test.py](fractimation-python/fractimation_test.py), [multibrotRenderer.py](fractimation-python/multibrotRenderer.py), [multijuliaRenderer.py](fractimation-python/multijuliaRenderer.py)

+# Issues
+## Inaccurate Framerate
+Matplotlib's FuncAnimation module does not seem to keep accurate frameRate, instead waiting for a pre-defined interval between method calls.
+This will result in longer playback times than expected given the provided frameRate parameter.
+For instance, an animation with 30 frames at a frameRate of 30 frames per second should complete in 1 second, but if the animation function on average takes 0.01 seconds then the full playback time will be 1.30 seconds.

+A dynamic sleep timer is needed to smooth the framerate by determining the difference between the wait interval and the last call to render.
+For example, if interval is 33.33 milliseconds and animation function takes 3.33 milliseconds to execute then sleep timer should wait for 30 milliseconds before rendering the next frame.

+This issue can be mitigated by caching each frame within the renderer instead of calculating the frame each time.
+This will provide accurate playback on playthroughs after the initial playback.
+Another option is preheating the renderer cache by rendering all frames before showing the animation.